mthalken/fish_count/README.md

 The purpose of this analysis is to see if we can use weather conditions including air temp, precipitation, and water temp to predict steelhead population counts.

 Null Hypothesis - weather conditions (air temperature, precipitation, water temperature) does not affect weekly steelhead counts

+Machine Learning:
-Supervised machine learning model
+- Supervised machine learning model
     - dependent variable: fish counts
     - X = weather conditions

 Questions:
-What are fish counts going to be next week, month, year?
+- What are fish counts going to be next week, month, year?

 End Product: